boylerplet/dynamic-scale/README.md

 # Dynamic Scale

-This is repository exports a react component which will render a piano scale with variable parameters as input.
+This repository exports a react component which will render a piano scale with variable parameters as input.
 It is highly customisable.
 It is generated dynamically by passing as props the required parameters using html `<svg>` component.

 The component is bundled into an NPM package using rollup